“Whatever happened to all this season’s losers of the year? Every time I got to thinking, where’d they disappear?”

 When Alex moved to the city after graduate school, what you’d think was undesirable suddenly became shabby chic.
 The railroad style apartment with few windows and impossibly hot summers was a self-imposed hardship to fondly remember.
 The stench of the street, awful at face value, carried with it a kind of otherness that was vacant in the sterile suburbs.
 Teenagers on bikes smoking pot and blasting music- this was authentic.

 Kurt Cobain was the poster boy for growing up in suburbia.
-When touted as the voice of his generation, the implication was that he spoke for suburban youth.
-His music reflected the directionless feeling familiar with any kid not on a sports team or taking piano lessons- the empty spaces of suburbia.
+Touted as the voice of his generation, he spoke for suburban youth.
+His music reflected the emptiness familiar with any kid not on a sports team or taking piano lessons- the empty spaces of suburbia.
 You could buy a CD single of “Smells Like Teen Spirit” a few aisles away from Teen Spirit deodorant- there was a kind of murky egalitarianism of symbols rendering everything meaningless.
 Suburban youth only understood consumption- “here we are now, entertain us,” Cobain snarled- and destruction.

-Nirvana liked to destroy their equipment at the end of their set- a serious issue in their early days which gradually became more symbolic.
-The takeaway was an intense focus on the present– there would be no tomorrow- but only as a consequence of having lost hope for the future.
+Nirvana liked to destroy their equipment at the end of their set- a serious issue in their early days which gradually became more symbolic in direct proportion to the size of their bank account.
+This produced an intense focus on the present– there would be no tomorrow- but only as a consequence of having lost hope for the future.
 There was only today and today was to end in destruction- something every kid growing up in suburbia could understand.